microsoft/InventorySample/docs/chapters/Localization.md

 ![localization](img/localization_02.png)

 In the example above, "Tittle" and “Description” are string resource identifiers that you can refer to from your markup.
-For the identifier "Tittle", we are providing two strings: "Tittle.Text" and “"Tittle.Width.
+For the identifier "Tittle", we are providing two strings: "Tittle.Text" and "Tittle.Width".
 Those are property identifiers because they correspond to a property of a UI element.
 The "Description" identifier is a simple string resource identifier; it has no sub-properties and it can be loaded from imperative code, as we'll show.

 You cannot have a simple string identifier and property identifiers for the same identifier.
 If we add a “Description.Text” in the example shown, it will cause a Duplicate Entry error when building Resources.resw.